 - Many women are diagnosed with cancer and do not have partners to fertilize eggs and create embryos for fertilization.

 - Women with breast cancer, who have a hiatus between surgery and chemotherapy, are not usually good candidates for oocyte or embryo cryopreservation due to concerns of high estrogen levels.

-However, recent studies have shown that this is not the case anymore.
-In fact, success rates for both IVM and oocyte cryopreservation are significant enough to argue that they are alternative options for all women wishing to preserve their fertility in the future.
+However, recent studies have shown this is not the case anymore.
+Success rates for both IVM and oocyte cryopreservation are significant enough to argue that they are alternative options for all women wishing to preserve their fertility in the future.

-Contact Dr Paraschos today for an initial consultation free of charge!
+Do not hesitate to contact the fertility specialist Dr Paraschos for an initial consultation free of charge!